Subsystem · incremental

 "/abs/path/src/com/foo/Bar.java" = ["com/foo/Bar.class", "com/foo/Bar$Inner.class"]

-Kotlin: SourceFile attribute + source-set stamp
+Kotlin: SourceFile attribute wipe

 kotlinc offers no equivalent TaskListener hook, so Curie exploits a different invariant: every Kotlin source is passed to kotlinc on every recompile, so kotlinc re-emits every class the current source set still produces.